Arsyad Yusgiantoro

-Arsyad Yusgiantoro (born 11 July 1996, in Tulungagung) is an Indonesian professional footballer who plays as a winger for the Liga 1 club Persik Kediri.
+Arsyad Yusgiantoro (born 11 July 1996, in Tulungagung) is an Indonesian professional footballer who plays as a winger for Liga 2 club Persiku Kudus.

 Club career

 In 2016, Arsyad join Persegres Gresik United for the 2016 Indonesia Soccer Championship A. Arsyad scored for the first time when Persegres went up against Semen Padang FC.
 He scored a goal in the 49th minutes.

 International career

-He was called up for the Indonesian national football team on 21 March 2017 for a friendly match against Myanmar.
+He was called up for the Indonesia national team on 21 March 2017 for a friendly match against Myanmar.